-“Well,” he explained, opting again for the slow reveal, “do you remember that place in Watertown you always ordered take-out from?”
+“Well,” he explained, again opting for the slow reveal, “do you remember that place in Watertown you always ordered take-out from?”

-Prior to most of these afternoon games — being young, male and single — I would invariably order take-out food from The International, a sub and pizza joint down the road.
+Prior to most of these afternoon fixtures — being young, male and single — I would invariably order take-out from The International, a quite stellar sub and pizza joint down the road.
 The delivery guy, Abdul, would become part of my bachelor family that summer of 1990.
-At some point prior to the knockout rounds, he stopped knocking and simply let himself into my apartment, shared with me the greasy, often-deep-fried comestibles (in addition to the odd bong hit), and hung out for a healthy chunk of that afternoon’s featured match.
+At some point prior to the knockout rounds he stopped knocking and simply let himself into my apartment, shared with me the greasy, often-deep-fried comestibles (in addition to the odd bong hit), and hung out for a healthy chunk of that afternoon’s featured match.

 “That’s right,” Rose recalled, these many years later.
-“It was The International.”
+“The International.”

 Yes, but what is the point of this inquiry?
 I was more than a bit exasperated by this point.